Wasps of the British-Isles

 Wasps are found worldwide and scientifically classified as:

-Kingdom – Animalia Phylum – Arthrop Order – Hymenoptera Suborder – Apocrita Infraorder – Aculeata (stinging wasps) Family – Vespidae Genus – Vespa, Vespula & Dolichovespula Species – e.g. Vespa Crabro
+Kingdom – Animalia Phylum – Arthropoda Order – Hymenoptera Suborder – Apocrita Infraorder – Aculeata (stinging wasps) Family – Vespidae Genus – Vespa, Vespula & Dolichovespula Species – e.g. Vespa crabro

 Social Wasps are described as eusocial, so what does this mean?

 As illustrated in the paragraph above, the wasps we are about to consider belong to the family Vespidae and are what we called eusocial.
 This means that these wasps have the highest order of vertebrate cooperation, identified by the presence of three key features.